geopython/GeoHealthCheck/docs/architecture.rst

 - Each `Probe` invokes one or more `Checks` to determine `Run` result
 - `Probes` and `Checks` are extensible `Plugins` via respective `Probe` and `Check` classes
 - One or more `Tags` can be associated with a `Resource` to support grouping
+- One or more `Recipient` can be associated with a `Resource`.
+Each `Recipient` describes:

+  * communication channel
+  * target identifier

 Data Model
 ----------